 In particular, the thyroid makes two hormones: T3 and T4.
 Together, these hormones run the metabolism, energize the cells, and help control other aspects of the body like appetite, digestion, body temperature, heart rate, blood pressure, and even mood.

 T4 is the primary thyroid hormone that is produced, and the body requires nutrients to activate it into T3.
 If the thyroid produces either too much or too little hormone, the effects can feel extreme, leading to a host of unpleasant symptoms that are sometimes hard to diagnose.
-Read on for more information about your thyroid health.

 When the Thyroid Goes Rogue: Thyroid Disorders